patsimm/patsimm.com/_posts/2017-09-11-welcome-to-jekyll.md

 title: This is me
 image: "/assets/images/bg.jpg"
 ---

 Hello.
 Welcome to my blog.
 For sure you are interested in what you can find on this website.
 In the future you can find stories about

-- my __travels__
+* my **travels**

-- my __work__
+* my **work**

-- and __stuff__ that I find __interesting__ and for sure you will too.
+* and **stuff** that I find **interesting** and for sure you will too.

 To start off with this blog I will give you guys a short overview about those 3 topics.
 That way you will know what you can expect from my little website.

 ## my travels

-So...
+Soooo.
 I like travelling.
 I mean who doesn't, right?
 I went travelling for about a year just after I got my bachelor's degree.
 The picture on the top of this post shows me on Tasmania's beautiful Cradle mountain.
 In Tasmania I've been living for three months working on a farm.
 Tasmania is beautiful.
 But I don't want to tell too many details right now, since I don't want to know everything already.
 I want you to come back.
 There's a lot of pictures to show and a lot of stories to tell.
 And the thing is, life is still going on and there's a lot of stories not even lived yet.

 In Tasmania I've been during my Working Holiday in Australia.
 I stayed in Australia for about 11 months, and went to Thailand for another month just after.
 Now I am at home again.
 If you're somewhat familiar with mathematics you would know by now that I was away from home for about a year.
 Living out of my backpack for a year was an awesome experience and it taught me a lot.

 ## my work